katiehawcutt/record-store/README.md

 - Go

 ## Getting Started
-- Firstly you will need to create and connect to a Postgres DB and add your env variables to the `.env` file
+- Firstly you will need to create and connect to a PostgreSQL DB and add your env variables to the `.env` file
 - Make sure you are in the root of the project
 - Create the table - `psql nameOfYourDb -f ./db/scripts/create_table.sql`
 - Insert data to the table - `psql nameOfYourDb -f ./db/scripts/insert_data.sql`